JozefJarosciak/X1/XenBlocksMiner/README.md

 ## Configuration

-To update your configuration, use the `--saveConfig` option after setting your parameters.
+To save the configuration on the server so next time it assumes all settings just by running the ./xenbBlocksMiner command automatically, use the `--saveConfig` option after setting your parameters.

 For example that mines splits 1% of all fees between 0xYourMinerAddress (0.5%) and WoodySoil (0.5%), while mining 99% of the time for 0xYourMinerAddress:
 ```bash